Couchers-org/couchers/app/client/README.md

 This is the Couchers.org Python Client, mainly used for administrative purposes and the like.

-Usage of the Couchers.org service provided by the Couchers.org Foundation is governed under our [Terms of Service](https://app.couchers.org/terms).
+Usage of the Couchers.org service provided by Couchers, Inc. is governed under our [Terms of Service](https://app.couchers.org/terms).